appsmithorg/appsmith-docs/website/docs/reference/widgets/currency-input.md

 <dd>

-Enables you to specify [supported actions](/reference/appsmith-framework/widget-actions) that would be executed when the input area in the currency widget loses focus.
+Specifies the actions to be executed when the input area in the currency widget loses focus.

 </dd>